Shreyas19-ai/AI-Assisted-Surgical-Documentation/README.md

 Inside the extracted folder, go to the "bin" directory (e.g., C:\ffmpeg\bin).

 Add this path to the System PATH variable:

+Press Win + R, type sysdm.cpl, and press Enter.

+Go to the Advanced tab → Click Environment Variables.

+Under System Variables, find Path, click Edit, then New, and add C:\ffmpeg\bin.

+Click OK and close all windows.

+Verify installation by running this command in Command Prompt:

+ffmpeg -version

+If FFmpeg is installed correctly, it will display the version details.

+Linux/Mac Users:

+Run the following command in the terminal:

+sudo apt install ffmpeg  # For Ubuntu/Debian brew install ffmpeg  # For macOS (using Homebrew)

+Now, your system is ready to run the application! 🚀

 ## Installation
 1. Clone the repository: